sharannarang/Cleaning_Data_Project/README.md

 + run\_analysis.R: Present in the main/ directory.
 + README.md: Present in the root directory.
-+ Codebook.md: Present in the main directory.
++ Codebook.md: Present in the main/ directory.

 ## Requirements: